dreampiggy/functional.js/README.md

-# Functional-OO
+# Functional.js

-> Currently are all use JavaScript to explain
+> At now we use JavaScript to explain

 ## Why Functional?